Request Information

 AIU’s Master of Education (MEd) Leadership of PreK-12 Educational Organizations is structured to help you design, implement, and lead educational initiatives in the PreK-12 educational setting.
 This degree is designed to help candidates prepare to pursue an Arizona Principal Certification in PreK-12.

-In this Master of Education Leadership of PreK-12 Educational Organizations, candidates study a mix of core courses including Educational Ethics and Standards, Dynamic Educational Leadership, School Law, and School Literacy, Assessment, and Evaluation.
+In this Master of Education Leadership of PreK-12 Educational Organizations, candidates study a mix of core courses including Educational Ethics and Standards, Dynamic Educational Leadership, School Law, School Literacy, Assessment, and Evaluation.
 This program is designed to give candidates academic and hands on experience in their work environment while studying and practicing the required skills needed for successful completion.
 Candidates will explore how to administrate educational content for diverse populations and how to justify design and educational decision-making using administrative approaches, educational theories, school law, financial management, and scholarly research practices.
 Candidates will also develop approaches to support student and faculty success, assessment of instructional strategies, and the impact of curriculum for effective interventions.

 The MEd Leadership of PreK-12 Educational Organizations degree program is offered online and starts every 5 weeks.
 Completion of the AIU admissions process will depend on how quickly you complete the steps in the AIU application process.
 You may speak to an Admissions Advisor over the phone (1-855-377-1888) or request information online.
 Once you’ve completed the online request, you may hear from an advisor within 24 hours to discuss the next steps toward starting your degree program.